Logotype for Six Flags Entertainment Corporation

 Executive summary

-• Net loss was $1.2 billion, driven by a $1.5 billion non-cash impairment charge on goodwill and intangibles, compared to net income of $111 million in Q3 2024.
+• Net loss attributable to the company was $1.2 billion in Q3 2025, driven by a $1.5 billion non-cash impairment charge on goodwill and intangibles.

-• Outperforming parks, representing 70% of park-level EBITDA, saw strong results and margin improvement, while underperforming parks lagged but showed operational improvements.
+• Outperforming parks, representing 70% of park-level EBITDA, performed strongly and are on track for record or near-record results, while underperforming parks lagged but showed operational improvements.

-• Integration efforts, including a unified website and ticketing system, and engagement with activist investors like JANA Partners and Travis Kelce, are ongoing.
+• Integration efforts, including a unified website and ticketing system, are progressing, with ongoing engagement from activist investors such as JANA Partners and Travis Kelce.

 Financial highlights

-• Operating costs and expenses decreased by $122 million year-over-year, with lower wages, insurance, and SG&A expenses.
+• Operating costs and expenses decreased by $122 million year-over-year in Q3, driven by lower wages, insurance, and SG&A.

 Outlook and guidance